binwiederhier/ntfy/docs/publish.md

 to a Zabbix alert or a transaction that you'd like to provide the deep-link for.
 Tapping the notification will open the web browser (or the app) and open the website.

-To define a click action for the notification, pass a URL as the value of the `X-Click` header (or its aliase `Click`).
+To define a click action for the notification, pass a URL as the value of the `X-Click` header (or its alias `Click`).
 If you pass a website URL (`http://` or `https://`) the web browser will open.
 If you pass another URI that can be handled by another app, the responsible app may open.